 This article comes from the spring 2020 edition of the Nonprofit Quarterly.
+It was updated on April 8, 2020.
 It’s part of a series of articles addressing the last recession and informing nonprofits and philanthropies on options for our work and advocacy agendas in the impending recession.
-Please also see “On COVID-19, the Recession, and Nonprofits: A Special Series,” “Deconstructing the (Not-So-Great) Nonprofit Recession,” “The Great Recession: Nonprofit Winners and Losers,” and “‘Four Futures’ of the Great Recession Revisited: Nonprofits’ Hopes, Fears, and What Really Happened.”
+Please also see “On COVID-19, the Recession, and Nonprofits: A Special Series,” “Deconstructing the (Not-So-Great) Nonprofit Recession,” “Nonprofits in Recession: Winners and Losers,” and “‘Four Futures’ of the Great Recession Revisited: Nonprofits’ Hopes, Fears, and What Really Happened.”

 The Great Recession, which engulfed the U.S. economy in December 2007 and lasted until June 2009,1 resulted in the loss of 8.7 million jobs, an increase of unemployment from 4.7 percent to more than 10 percent,2 a decline in annual gross domestic product (GDP) of roughly 6 percent,3 and a greater than 50 percent drop in the Dow Jones Industrial Average, relative to its 2007 high.4 The housing sector, which was the epicenter of the economic collapse, experienced a 33 percent fall in home prices nationally,5 10 million home foreclosures,6 and $9.8 trillion dollars in lost home equity.7 Massive losses among housing finance–related institutions nearly triggered the collapse of the entire U.S. financial system.8 Combined, U.S. households experienced a total loss of roughly $16.4 trillion.9 As summed up by the U.S. Federal Reserve Bank, “From peak to trough, [the 2007–2009 economic downturn was] the deepest recession since World War II.”10